catkin/catkin_tools/docs/quick_start.rst

    :language: bash
    :lines: 5-10

-After these operations, your workspace's local directory structure would look like the followng (to two levels deep):
+After these operations, your workspace's local directory structure would look like the following (to two levels deep):

 .. literalinclude:: examples/quickstart_ws/1_prebuild.bash
    :language: bash